jbot010/sequelize-web-api-lab/README.md

 **Endpoint**: ```/api/dogs```

-**Description**: This endpoint creates a new dog with the provided information in the request body.
+**Description**: This endpoint creates a new Dog with the provided information in the request body.

 Request Body:
 ```